Avocados from Chile

 - Release the

 draft risk analysis report, for a 60 day public consultation period, on 28 February 2019, via

-- Release the final risk analysis in 2020, following consideration of stakeholder comments.
+- Release the final report (expected in late 2019), following consideration of stakeholder comments.

 Purpose of this risk analysis

-The risk analysis was initiated in response to a market access request from Chile for the importation of avocados to Australia.
+The risk analysis was initiated in response to a market access request for fresh avocado fruit to Australia from Chile.
 Avocados are Chile’s highest priority horticultural new market access request.

 Australia (as a World Trade Organization member) must meet its international obligations by assessing market access requests (import proposals) and developing the least trade restrictive and scientifically justified import conditions where required.
 Our trading partners use the same principles when assessing Australian market access requests.